Publishing from the Tamr RealTime Datastore

 Records in the SOR are assigned a persistent identifier called the record ID (rec_id).
 Source record and Tamr ID updates and merges are tracked in the record history for every record in the SOR.

-You can publish the the following datasets from the SOR to a configured S3, ADLS2, GCS, BigQuery or Snowflake publish destination:
+You can publish the following datasets from the SOR to a configured S3, ADLS2, GCS, BigQuery or Snowflake publish destination:

-• SOR records
+• RealTime (golden) records

 • Tamr ID to record ID mappings